jhj0517/Whisper-WebUI/backend/README.md

 # Whisper-WebUI REST API
 REST API for Whisper-WebUI.
+Documentation is auto-generated upon deploying the app.
-Documentation is available via [`app/redoc`](https://github.com/Redocly/redoc) or root URL with redirection.
+<br>[Swagger UI](https://github.com/swagger-api/swagger-ui) is available at `app/docs`.
+[Redoc](https://github.com/Redocly/redoc) is available at `app/redoc` or root URL with redirection.

 # Setup and Installation

 Installation assumes that you are in the root directory of Whisper-WebUI